fluque1995/maths_escape_room/exercise_materials/README.md

 __Player 2__: Finds the heading text and the second of the images.

 __Player 3__: Finds the heading text and the third of the images.

+## Exercise 3: Construction using GeoGebra

+### Complete statement

+One of the enemy's spies has been sent on a secret mission to visit some of the government buildings.
+To continue, you must trace the route followed by the spy from the instructions available.
+The spy left this building and returned to it after visiting all the other locations.
+The password that will allow you to open the door is the area of the figure that appear when you trace the spy's route through the various buildings.
+You can use the drawing system in the room to solve this problem.

+SPY'S PATH: At first, the spy left this building and traveled 2 km north, to the airport.
+From the airport, it moved 3 km east to get to the hospital.
+Next, from the hospital it went to a secret base, placed 4 km to the north.
+From the secret base, he traveled 2 km east to arrive to the spatial station.
+Then, he walked 6 km south to get to the communications station from the spatial station.
+Finally, he covered 5 km west from the communications station to return to this building.

+### Fragments given to the students

+__Player 1__: The first common paragraph, a TV where he can follow the GeoGebra construction, and the following sentences from the spy's path:

+- Next, from the hospital it went to a secret base, placed 4 km to the north.
+- From the airport, it moved 3 km east to get to the hospital.
+- Then, he walked 6 km south to get to the communications station from the spatial station.

+__Player 2__: The first common paragraph and a poster where he can build the GeoGebra construction.
+No commands from the spy's path are given to this student.

+__Player 3__: The first common paragraph, a TV where he can follow the GeoGebra construction, and the following sentences from the spy's path:

+- Finally, he covered 5 km west from the communications station to return to this building.
+- From the secret base, he traveled 2 km east to arrive to the spatial station.
+- At first, the spy left this building and traveled 2 km north, to the airport.